Zilliqa/Scilla-Cookbook/docs/recipes/scilla-contract/dex.md

 # Decentralised Exchange (DEX)

-## What is a DEX

-Decentralized exchanges (DEXES) typically do not use order books to facilitate trades or set prices.
+Decentralized exchanges (DEX) typically do not use order books to facilitate trades or set prices.
 Instead, these platforms employ liquidity pool protocols to determine asset pricing.

 Peer-to-peer in nature, these exchanges execute trades between users’ wallets instantly — a process some refer to as a swap.
 The DEXs in this category are ranked in total value locked (TVL), or the value of assets held in the protocol's smart contracts.